mr-nart/Kingmaker/NPCs/Adventurers/Tartuccio.md

 ---
-desc: A business-gnome dealing in mostly magical goods
+desc: A spy from Pitax, claims to be a business-gnome from New Stetven
 aliases:
   -
 ---
-#uncategorized
+#pitax
 >[!tldr|right bg-c-gray no-i] [[Atlas|:FasLocationDot: ]] Last Known Location: [[Restov#Aldori Manor]]

 >[!note|no-i bg-c-red] :FasUser: Enemy